M-Rodani1/basegasfeesML/PITCH_PRESENTATION.md

 Problem: Users have no way to know this
 ```

-What if there was a way to predict these patterns and save money on every transaction?
+**Why This Matters:**

+For users making 10 transactions per week, timing their transactions during off-peak hours could save **up to 60%** on gas fees monthly.
+That's significant savings just by knowing WHEN to transact.

 ---

-## OUR SOLUTION
+## 2. SOLUTION & KEY FEATURES

-That's where Base Gas Optimiser comes in.
-We built an AI-powered platform that predicts Base network gas prices and tells users the BEST time to transact.
+**Base Gas Optimiser** - An AI-powered platform that predicts Base network gas prices and tells users the BEST time to transact.

-**THREE CORE FEATURES:**
+### Three Core Features:

 **1. Traffic Light Gas Indicator**
 ```